maikombecker/iphone-prompter/README.md

 * In your simple text editor, open the "index.html" file.

-* In "index.html", go to line 23, where it says "var files".
+* In "index.html", go to line 22, where it says "iPrompter.files".
 You will see three sample files listed there.
 Specify your own file(s).

-* If you want to, adjust the width and visibility of the progress bar on line 26.

-* If you want to, set item randomization to true on line 30.
-I don't recommend this, since the randomized order will not be saved anywhere.
-I suggest that you pre-randomize your text files.

 * Save and close "index.html".

 * Upload the iphone-prompter folder to a web server (your personal website will come in handy).

 * Open Safari on your iphone/ipad (or laptop/desktop), and navigate to wherever you put iphone-prompter.
+The screen will look very big and ugly.
+Don't worry.
+Press the + button at the bottom of the screen, and choose "Add to Home Screen".
+This will add iPrompter as an app on your iphone/ipad.
+Go to your home screen and open the app.

 * Hand the iphone/ipad to your consultant.

+* When you are using iPrompter on a device that has a keyboard, it may be used in addition to the mouse.
+Your keyboard may be quieter than your mouse.